Azure/azure-rest-api-specs/specification/iotoperations/resource-manager/readme.md

 ### Basic Information

-These are the global settings for the IoTOperationsOrchestrator.
+These are the global settings for the IoTOperations.

 ```yaml
 openapi-type: arm